nestordemeure/breviarium/data/readable.md

 * "Admitting a secret is more difficult than holding captive an enemy plotting against your life."
   * Problem: The comparison between admitting a secret and holding a captive enemy may not be immediately clear to readers.
   * Suggestion: "Revealing a secret can be more dangerous than imprisoning an enemy who threatens your life."

+Revisit:

+* `Being too sharp in action is precarious.`
+* `Examine giving gifts and feasting as if they were hostile plans.`
+* `Admitting a secret is more difficult than holding captive an enemy plotting against your life.`

 ## Summary